brianhoole/tasteofmanoa.github.io/index.md

 As said previously, branch nomenclature goes by (issue)(issue #)-(first and last initials).
 This prevents any mix-ups of which branch belongs to who and one can properly evaluate who worked on what branch just by looking at the branch name.
 Each issue when completed will be pushed to master when it is completed.

 ![](doc/m1-network-graph.PNG)

+## Milestone 2: Databases and More Functionality
+The main objective is to add additional functionality to the application.
+In the application's state in Milestone-1, there were no coll